lbosse/Identity/README.md

 Go through the config file and set values accordingly.
 Likely you will only need to change your mongo connection config.

-To make the window of inconsistency smaller and force servers to read from the replica set's primary node, set the "readPreference" under "mongo" in the configuration file to "primary". (this is the default behavior in p3)
+**Note:** To make the window of inconsistency smaller and force servers to read from the replica set's primary node, set the "readPreference" under "mongo" in the configuration file to "primary". (this is the default behavior in p3)

 # Building and Deploying Replica Set Containers